Bread from the Sky — Modern Paraphrase | fresh.bible

 "Don't save any of it until morning."

 Simple enough.
 One instruction.
 And of course — some of them didn't listen.
 They tucked some away overnight, just to be safe.
 Just in case.
-And by morning, it was crawling with worms and the smell was unbearable. was furious.
+And by morning, it was crawling with worms and the smell was unbearable.
+Moses was furious.

 Every morning, the people gathered what they needed.
 Each person took what they could eat.
 But it came with a built-in expiration: once the sun got hot, whatever was left on the ground melted away.

 God made the impossible to hoard.
 You couldn't stockpile it.
 You couldn't build a reserve.
 You had to wake up every single morning and trust that it would be there again.
 That's not a design flaw — that's the whole lesson.
 The people who tried to save extra weren't being practical.
-They were saying, "I don't trust that tomorrow's provision will show up."
+They were saying, "I don't trust that tomorrow's will show up."
 And God was saying, "Tomorrow's provision is tomorrow's problem.
 Today, trust me."

 We do the same thing.
 We over-plan, over-control, over-prepare — not because we're wise, but because we're afraid.
 There's a difference between stewardship and anxiety wearing a responsible-looking outfit.